grafana/grafana-plugin-examples/examples/panel-visx/README.md

 The Visx Panel Plugin showcases the integration of [Visx](https://github.com/airbnb/visx), a collection of expressive, low-level React components for building visualizations, within Grafana.
 Visx empowers developers to create highly customizable and performant data visualizations in a React-friendly environment.

 The definition for the plugin is provided in [/src/SimplePanel.tsx](https://github.com/grafana/grafana-plugin-examples/blob/main/examples/panel-visx/src/SimplePanel.tsx).
-The plugin also allows you to customize Grafana styles.

 ## Getting started